EmmyVoita/EmmyVoita.github.io/_posts/2025-1-24-FSM-Character-Controller.markdown

 {% endhighlight %}
 </div>

 The following class defines the main controller for the FSM.
 It declares each player state and player state condition, then calls the current state's _OnUpdate_ and _OnFixedUpdate_ within the update loop.
-After updating the player's current movement state FSM, it applies the same update and fixed update process to the player movement processing FSM, which handles moving the character controller.
+After updating the player's current movement state FSM, the class applies the same update and fixed update process to the player movement processing FSM, which handles moving the character controller.

 <div class="padded-code-block">
 {% highlight C# %}